GeoffreyHazard/lab05_parsing/README.md

 ### 5. Checkoff
-Have answers to conceptual questions ready.
+To be checked off, you shoudl have your answers to conceptual questions ready (Tasks 1 through 3).
-Print out the correct matrices and show a visual of the scene.
+You should also be able to print out the correct matrices and show a visual of the scene.

 ## 6. (Optional) Creating your own 3-d scenes

-This could also be a good start for a final project.
+You might want to work with the scene files directly for a final project, in order to create your own 3-d scenes.
+You can use this lab as a starting point and reference on how to do that.
+Below we will describe how the .xml format works, so you can understand how all the data mentioned above is actually written in the scene files.
 Description of the .xml format

-Build a scene with a camera & single light, then expand.
-You can use what you have learned in this lab to create your own 3-d scenes by writing custom scene files!
-Refer to the .xml files attached with this lab to get started.

-### 5.1.